Richard Day (art director)

 Richard Day (9 May 1896 - 23 May 1972) was a Canadian art director in the film industry.
 He won seven Academy Awards and was nominated for a further 13 in the category of Best Art Direction.
 He worked on 265 films between 1923 and 1970.
 He was born in Victoria, British Columbia, Canada, and died in Hollywood, California.

 Early life

 Day was born on 9 May 1896 in Victoria, British Columbia, to Patience Day and Robert Scott.
+He was the grandson of Irish antiquarian Robert Day.
 His father was an architect who began his career in South Africa.
 As a child, Day developed a spinal curvature that prevented him from attending school and was instead home-schooled.
-He never graduated high school or pursued higher education.
+He never graduated from high school or pursued higher education.

 Day was a captain in the Canadian Expeditionary Force during World War I. While stationed in London, he met his future wife, who was a nurse's aide.
 The couple married in London in 1918.